Decide for one or more projects

 What's shared within one project

-But what are the main settings that are shared within a project?
-Here are the settings that you can only have once in each project:
+What are the main settings that are shared within a project?
+Here's what you can have only once in each project:

 - Content model and related functionality